30 NI officers honoured with Elizabeth Emblem for sacrifice in service

 Police Service of Northern Ireland (PSNI) Chief Constable Jon Boutcher has paid tribute to 30 officers posthumously awarded the Elizabeth Emblem, recognising their loss in the line of duty.

-The commemorative emblem was first announced last year, and, conferred by His Majesty The King, is the civilian equivalent of the Elizabeth Cross.
+The commemorative emblem was first announced last year, and, conferred by His Majesty The King, is the civilian equivalent of the Elizabeth Cross, which recognises members of the UK Armed Forces who died in action or as a result of a terrorist attack.

 It is awarded as a mark of recognition to the next of kin of those who lost their lives during the course of undertaking eligible public service.